 Four defects have been mentioned in this Hadith making any animal that has any of these defects unlawful for sacrifice.
 All the people of knowledge agree on this point.

-Actually the sacrifice is a demonstration of love and thanks to Allah from His slave, that He made the animal under his control, therefore, a healthy and admirable animal should be selected for sacrifice.
-But, a slight limp which is not apparent without investigating or if it is felt when the animal runs, then it is not a defect for a sacrifice.
-Moreover, an insignificant natural defect that cannot be noticed without keen inspection does not prevent from sacrifice.
+Actually, the sacrifice is a demonstration of love and thanks to Allah from His slave, that He made the animal under his control, therefore, a healthy and admirable animal should be selected for sacrifice.
+But, a slight limp is not apparent without investigation or if it is felt when the animal runs, then it is not a defect for a sacrifice.
+Moreover, an insignificant natural defect that cannot be noticed without keen inspection does not prevent sacrifice.

 The blade used must be sufficiently sharp.
-The camel is slaughtered in a particular way known as Nahr, which means using a spear to cut in the hollow of its throat near the breastbone.
-The camel is slaughtered while it is in the standing position, with its left leg fettered in such a way as to prevent it from moving.by
+The camel is slaughtered in a particular way known as Nahr, which means using a spear to cut into the hollow of its throat near the breastbone.
+The camel is slaughtered while it is in the standing position, with its left leg fettered in such a way as to prevent it from moving.